What Is an Outbound SDR?

 Should I Hire an Outsourced SDR for Outbound?

-Hiring externally means that you hire an SDR who works for another company but is contracted to work on your account during certain hours each week or month.
+On the other hand, outsourcing means bringing in an SDR from another company who will be contracted to work on your account during specific hours per week or month.

 Conclusion